DanielZuck/KIT-Linux-Forensics-Checklist/Linux-Forensics-Checklist.md

 # Dumping suspicious processess

 Have a closer look at the process list.
-Do this for every suspicious process:

-Assign it to the `PID` variable for later usage:
+Do this for every suspicious process (assign pid to the `PID` variable beforehand):
 ```sh
 # insert correct PID here!
 export PID=12345